-Possible values: A comma-separated list of any of S40RTS perturbation, SAVANI perturbation, adiabatic, adiabatic boundary, ascii data, ascii profile, function, harmonic perturbation, inclusion shape perturbation, mandelbox, patch on S40RTS, perturbed box, polar box, spherical gaussian perturbation, spherical hexagonal perturbation, world builder
+Possible values: A comma-separated list of any of S40RTS perturbation, SAVANI perturbation, adiabatic, adiabatic boundary, ascii data, ascii data layered, ascii profile, continental geotherm, function, harmonic perturbation, inclusion shape perturbation, lithosphere mask, mandelbox, patch on S40RTS, perturbed box, polar box, spherical gaussian perturbation, spherical hexagonal perturbation, world builder

 Description: A comma-separated list of operators that will be used to append the listed temperature models onto the previous models.
-If only one operator is given, the same operator is applied to all models
+If only one operator is given, the same operator is applied to all models.

-Possible values: A comma-separated list of any of add, subtract, minimum, maximum
+Possible values: A comma-separated list of any of add, subtract, minimum, maximum, replace if valid